WamdamProject/WaMDaM-software-ecosystem/README.md

 WaMDaM has been developed at and also additionally funded by the Utah Water Research Lab at Utah State University, Logan Utah during the period of August, 2012-2017.
 Thanks to Dr. Steven Burian at the Unviversity of Utah, Salt Lake City Utah for hosting Adel Abdallah as a visiting scholar 2014-2017.

+David Tarboton, Josué Medellín-Azuara, and Stephen Knox provided thoughtful feedback and comments on earlier designs and manuscript drafts.
+We thank our collaborators and our research group for their feedback.